 This coming-of-age story follows a young man who sees a terrible act.
 He sees the murder of a young girl that changes everything in his life.
 The story is told in the weeks afterward as he comes to terms with that event and tries to respond to what he saw and what he should do about it.

 This book is different than December Park but very similar to The Outsider.
-In fact, it’s much more focused around a single boy.
+It’s much more focused around a single boy.
 This coming-of-age story focuses on the loss of innocence because the murder shapes his life, and you get to see the fallout, which is horrible.
-It is a lot darker, giving it a bit more of a nudge.
-If you love so emotionally affecting stories, I highly recommend this one.
+It is a lot darker, giving it more of a nudge.
+If you love such emotionally affecting stories, I highly recommend this one.

 Author: James Newman